-• This configuration poses a safety risk as the output voltage may become high if large numbers of LEDs are used.
+This configuration poses a safety risk as the output voltage may become high if large numbers of LEDs are used.

-For instance, to calculate the maximum number of LEDs that can be safely connected in a series configuration, to a constant current LED driver use the maximum output voltage of the driver divided by the forward voltage of each LED.
+For instance, to calculate the maximum number of LEDs that can be safely connected in a series configuration, for a constant current LED driver use the maximum output voltage of the driver divided by the forward voltage of each LED.

-If Vout max = 40VDC, and the Vforward = 3.5V, then the maximum number of LEDs is 40/3.5=11.43.
+If $V{out}$ max = 40VDC, and the $V{forward}$ = 3.5V, then the maximum number of LEDs is 40/3.5=11.43.
 A total of 11 LEDs can be connected in series with the constant current LED driver.
 To select the required output current of the driver, refer to the specification sheet for the LED used for the optimal current and then select an LED driver with the same optimum.

-1.8.3 Parallel String Configuration
+3.2.5 Parallel String Configuration -

-how to connect LED in parallel and its advantages and disadvantages.
 Joining LED strings in parallel will decrease the maximum string voltage and also add to the fault immunity.

 Consider the following example where 10 LEDs are being used to light a lamp.
 The LEDs could be organised in 2 strings parallel to each other, with 5 LEDs in each.
+The following figure shows a parallel string configuration:

-Fig1.8.2: Parallel Connection
+Fig. 3.2.5: Parallel string configuration